 The DNA Identification Profiling System Act requires the Department of State Police (MSP) to permanently retain a DNA identification profile of an individual if the individual is arrested for committing or attempting to commit, convicted of, or found responsible for a felony offense or an offense that would be a felony if committed by an adult.
-This provision also applies to individuals found guilty of specified misdemeanors or violations of specified local ordinances.
+This provisions also applies to individuals found guilty of specified misdemeanors or violations of specified local ordinances.

 The Act requires the court to order each individual found responsible for or convicted of one or more of these crimes to pay an assessment of \$60.
-The bill would exempt a juvenile, or a parent, guardian, or legal custodian of a juvenile within the jurisdiction of the court under the juvenile Code from paying this assessment.
+The bill would exempt a juvenile within the jurisdiction of the court under the juvenile Code from paying this assessment.